Alaska begins issuing licenses compliant with REAL ID

 ANCHORAGE, Alaska — Alaska has begun issuing licenses compliant with national proof-of-identity standards.

-The Anchorage Daily News reports the Alaska Division of Motor Vehicles has made available across the state licenses that follow guidelines under the federal REAL ID law.
+The Alaska Division of Motor Vehicles has made available across the state licenses that follow guidelines under the federal REAL ID law, the Anchorage Daily News reported this week.

-According to the state and the U.S. Department of Homeland Security, residents will need to get a new driver's license by October 2020 in order to use it to enter federal buildings, military bases or board commercial airliners.
+Residents will need to get a new driver's license by October 2020 in order to use it to enter federal buildings, military bases or board commercial airliners, according to the DMV and the U.S. Department of Homeland Security.
+A passport or global entry card can still be used instead of a state driver's license.

-A new license compliant with the Real ID program will cost $40 instead of $20.
-Licenses that do not comply will still be available at DMV offices in the state.
+A new Real ID license will cost $40 instead of $20.
+To get a new ID, residents will need to bring multiple documents with them to a DMV office to confirm their identity.
+The state's DMV website lists the documentation needed.

 Information from: Anchorage Daily News, http://www.adn.com